SamMSalem/Diabetes-USA-Analysis/README.md

 ## The Questions (A):
 The questions are divided into two parts, the Medical Part and the Marketing Part:
-*A*- Diabetes Disease State Questions:
+  - Diabetes Disease State Questions:
     - What are the demographic characteristics of the American population with diabetes?
     - What are the most prevalent health risk factors among people with diabetes?
     - How has the percentage of undiagnosed and diagnosed diabetes changed over time in the US?
     - Which US counties have the highest diagnosed diabetes cases, and what is the total population of the cases in those counties?
     - What are the top 20 states with the highest overall percentage of diagnosed diabetes?
     - What are the top 20 counties/states with the highest overall cases of diagnosed diabetes?
     - How does the percentage of children in poverty correlate with diagnosed diabetes rates at the county level?
     - What is the relationship between the overall obesity rate and the diagnosed diabetes rate at the county level?

 ## The Analysis: